airani/wp-auto-upload/README.md

 ## Changelog ##

 ### 2.2 ###
-* Added %random% pattern for file names
+* Added %random% pattern for file names.
+Contributed by [Zdravko Danev](https://github.com/zdanev)
+* Added Italian translation.
+Thanks to Patryk Chmura

 ### 2.1 ###
 * Fixed bug in problem with some urls